Showing posts with label Arts and Cultural Heritage. Show all posts

 New Year 2021: A New Hope

 The year 2020 brought a lot of pain and suffering into our lives.
-It seems like the darkest era of our times.
-Something unexpected, but we've learned to accept and embrace it.
+It was a test of our resilience, a challenge we never expected, but one we've learned to accept and embrace.
+We've shown our strength in the face of the darkest era of our times.

-If this is the preview of a new decade '20s, we could predict the future; that uncertainty is now part of our daily living.
+If this is a preview of a new decade, the '20s, we could predict the future; uncertainty is now part of our daily lives.

 Things change instantaneously.
 It's like a blink of an eye, and our fate would change.